§ 01 — The question every board is asking

 Agents

-AI teammates with versions, ceilings, input contracts, output schemas, and explicit ownership inside the process.
+AI teammates with versions, ceilings, input contracts, output schemas, and explicit ownership inside the process — each with an eval suite that proves it works on the cheapest model that still passes.

 04